JohnPs1na/Proiect-DAW/README.md

 # Proiect-DAW
- Ticekt-Sale-Website (It wants to be)
+ Ticket-Sale-Website (It wants to be)